lijit search

 0 comments

+As the time goes on and there is a development of different machines and machinaries and there occurs pollution.
+Pollution usually refers to the unwanted, undesirable substances present in the environment.
 In this modern society air pollution is a major problem.
 In urban areas pollutants contiminate air include various gases and tiny particles that can harm human health and damage the environment.
 Pollution occurs in different levels:personal, national, and global.
+The major types of pollutions...